kubernetes/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 in an iterative process where the scheduler suggests some potential nodes that fit the other resource requirements of a Pod and resource drivers respond with information about whether they can allocate claims for those nodes.
-This exchange of information happens through the `PodScheduling` object for a Pod.
+This exchange of information happens through the `PodSchedulingContext` for a Pod.
 The scheduler has to involve the drivers because it doesn't know what claim parameters mean and where suitable resources are currently available.